Ecdosis/psef-tool/README.md

 mmpupload 1 22-8-2012

-NAME
+NAME:
 mmpupload - uploads a list of files and form fields

-SYNOPSIS
+SYNOPSIS:
 mmpupload <folder>

-DESCRIPTION
+DESCRIPTION:
 Uploads a list of files and form values pairs to a server using the mime multipart format.
 It thus does what your browser does in uploading a set of files and field values during a HTML form submission, but on the commandline so it can be easily automated.

-mmpupload
-is much easier to use
-than curl, and is insensitive to spaces, braces and brackets in file paths.
+mmpupload is much easier to use than curl, and is insensitive to spaces, braces and brackets in file paths.

 mmpuload scans the source folder for literal paths, docids and config files.